thisispraneethm/ClaroDB/README.md

 *   **💬 Conversational SQL**: Ask questions in plain English.
 ClaroDB uses the Google Gemini API to translate your queries into precise SQL, executes them, and provides answers in seconds.
 *   **🧠 Schema-Aware AI**: The AI automatically analyzes your data's structure to provide context-aware answers.
 It's smart enough to correct potential typos in your questions (e.g., "emplyee" -> "employee").
 *   **🔗 Versatile Connectivity**:
-    *   **Analyze Single Files**: Upload a local CSV, JSON, or TXT file and start your analysis.
+    *   **Analyze Single Files**: Upload a local CSV, JSON, or TXT file and start your analysis immediately.
-    *   **Engineer & Join**: Upload multiple files, define relationships between them with a simple UI, and query the combined dataset.
+    *   **Engineer & Join**: Upload multiple files and model your data on an interactive canvas.
+Visually define relationships by dragging-and-dropping between columns and query your joined datasets as if they were a single table.
+    *   **Simulated Enterprise DB**: Experience a simulated connection to an enterprise-grade database.
+Explore schemas and run queries in a secure, sandboxed environment.
 *   **📊 Instant Insights & Visualizations**: Go beyond raw data.
 Generate AI-powered narrative summaries and dynamic charts (bar, line, pie) with a single click to see the story in your data.
 *   **⚙️ Data Sampling**: Work with massive files efficiently.
 For large datasets, you can apply random or stratified sampling to analyze a representative subset, improving performance and reducing costs.
 *   **🔒 100% Client-Side & Private**: Your privacy is paramount.
 All data loading, storage (via IndexedDB), and SQL execution happens locally in your browser.
 Your raw data is **never** sent to an external server.